sanjay-azad/en/docs/ai.md

 ## AI and the fear

-When you ask the question, *Is AI going to be bad for us?", obviously you are being critical.
-But the real question is: do you know what you are asking?
+When you ask the question, *Is AI going to be bad for us?*, obviously you are being critical.
+But there is no direct answer - it depends where you are coming from?

 There is an aspect of *Us* vs. *They* in your question.
-Us means humans, and they mean AI agents of the future that are going to be far more intelligent.
-But, how are you sure that we are separate?
-How do you know that we are not a simulated reality?
+'Us' means humans, and 'They' mean AI agents of the future that are going to be far more intelligent.
+If you are concerned about the job loss - it is inevitable, but we always find ways to augment the intelligence of the machines to save our time.
+Saving our fruitful time should be the goal of all automation.

+Can AI have its own agency and volition to make the world of its own?
+It's very far off assumption in the future.
+Not very likely and least of our concern at present.

+Our source of concern is what lies in between the above two scenarios.
+When we look at things that AI is able to do progressively, like doing arts and creative writing - we cannot help but wonder if we even understand its working?
+And if it is coming really out of a mathematical model, then how is nature different?
+How are we sure that we are not in a simulated reality?
 What sets you apart from a simulated intelligence?

 You might answer that we have consciousness and willpower that set us apart from the AI agents.
-But isn't our so-called willpower being hacked by these AI algorithms when we realise that the decisions made by the AI are better and more efficient than what we could have come up with with our own consciousness?
-When you allow a YouTube recommendation, you say the machine knows me more than I do.
-When you allow the GPS to help you navigate, you say I trust science more than my cognition.
+But isn't our so-called willpower being hacked by these AI algorithms when we realise that the decisions made by the AI are better and more efficient than what we could have come up with our own consciousness?
+When you allow YouTube recommend you videos, you say that machine knows me more than I do.
+When you ask the GPS to help you navigate, you say I trust science more than my cognition.

 So, the age of AI has already started.
 It is not about a future war between humanity and a bot army.
 It is about manipulation and your quest for knowledge.
+AI as a science and maths is in itself not bad.
+It becomes bad when it gives an edge to a company or organisation and help build 'Company Intelligence'.

-With advancements in intelligent systems, the boundaries are getting blurred as to where reality ends and where AI starts.
+With advancements in intelligent systems, the boundaries are getting blurred as to where the reality ends and where AI starts.
 Humans are hooked while the machines are learning.